hackoregon/2019-backend-cookiecutter-django/README.md

   - version: initial version of the app, should be 0.1.0 if new project
   - gis_project: Boolean as to whether to include django-restframework-gis package in setup.py dependencies
+  - data_science_repo_url: URL of repo where data science work is contained
+  - data_science_repo_name: Name of repo where data science work is contained

 # Tests

 To run tests on the Cookiecutter generation, please install TOX, which